High Availability and Scalability

 Highly Available and Scalable Web App

-Since the advent of public "cloud” providers like Amazon Web Services (and whole host of others) building a highly available and scalable site is easier than ever.
-You don't need to worry about redundant network switches, routers, power, Internet connections, or even the whole data center anymore, as those things are take care of for you.
+Since the advent of public "cloud” providers like Amazon Web Services (and a whole host of others), building a highly available and scalable site is easier than ever.
+You no longer need to worry about redundant network switches, routers, power, Internet connections, or even entire data centers as those concerns are handled for you by AWS.
+Instead, you can focus your engineering effort on your application architecture.

 Web servers